nassergonzalez/monorepo/terraform-aws-ec2-instance/README.md

-# AWS EC2 Instance Terraform module
+# AWS EC2 Instance Terraform

 Terraform module which creates an EC2 instance on AWS.